Krishnamohan-Yerrabilli/Rancher-Deep-Dive/README.md

   <li>A summary</li>
 </ul>

-<h2 id="a-high-level-overview-of-rancher-and-kubernetes">A high-level overview of Rancher and Kubernetes</h2>
+<h2 id="a-high-level-overview-of-rancher-and-kubernetes">2.
+A high-level overview of Rancher and Kubernetes</h2>

 <ul>
   <li>The purpose of the Rancher server</li>